Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically surveyed, or a piece that is being separated, will certainly call for a survey to find the new edges as well as lot lines in Minnesota, which should be permanently marked so they will certainly never become shed.
+Land that has actually never been exactly checked, or a piece that is being separated, will certainly need a survey to situate the brand-new edges as well as whole lot lines in Minnesota, which need to be completely marked so they will certainly never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.